Objectives and Key Results (OKRs)

 Changing OKRs mid-quarter

-We don’t change OKRs once the quarter starts.
+We don’t change OKRs once the quarter starts (with the exceptions below).
 Why?
 It is useful to have a conversation at the end of the quarter about how outcomes diverged from our plan, and why.
 There might be very good reasons why we changed our plan, and that is ok.
 If we edit our OKRs it becomes more difficult to have this valuable conversation.

 If your OKR no longer accurately communicates what’s important or what you think is realistically going to get done, then you should immediately update the outcome with the expected result and a brief reason why.